tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/unity/add-adnetworks-en.md

 If you want to add more ad networks to your project, this page helps you through it.

-## Add AdNetworks in TapsellPlus v2.1.8 and above
+## Add AdNetworks in Yelloadwise v2.1.8 and above
 ### Admob
 1. import Admob Unity package to your project from [GoogleMobileAds](https://github.com/googleads/googleads-mobile-unity/releases)
    > Note: Latest tested Admob version is `8.3.0`.